Subdivision 1. Scope. Unless the context clearly requires otherwise, the terms used in this chapter have the meanings given them in this section.

 Subd.
 5. Certification authority.
 "Certification authority" means a person who issues a certificate.

 Subd.
 6. Certification authority disclosure record.
-"Certification authority disclosure record" means an on-line, publicly accessible electronic record that concerns a licensed certification authority and is kept by the secretary.
+"Certification authority disclosure record" means an on-line, publicly accessible record that concerns a licensed certification authority and is kept by the secretary.
 A certification authority disclosure record has the contents specified by rule by the secretary under section 325K.03.

 Subd.
 7. Certification practice statement.
 "Certification practice statement" means a declaration of the practices that a certification authority employs in issuing certificates generally, or employed in issuing a material certificate.